Shenzhen Middle School: History

 In 1947, the Zhang family in Shuibei, Xiangxi, along with the Hubei Villages in Baoan County, Guangdong Province, raised the funds to establish a junior high school.
-Four people were elected by every village to form a board of directors which files the application to the Baoan County government.
+Four people were elected by every village to form a board of directors which filed the application to the Baoan County government.
 In July 1948, Guangdong Province Department of Education granted the registration of the school.
-In September 1948, Shenzhen Junior High School officially started.
-It was located on 10 Yangsheng St Alley 4 near the old county hall.
-In November 1949 after the establishment of The People's Republic of China, Baoan County People's Government took over Shenzhen Junior High School, and changed its name to the Baoan County Second Junior High School.
+In September 1948, Shenzhen Junior High School was officially founded, located on 10 Yangsheng St Alley 4 near the old county hall.
+In November 1949, after the establishment of The People's Republic of China, Baoan County People's Government took over Shenzhen Junior High School, and changed its name to the Baoan County Second Junior High School.
 At that time, the school's facility contained a two-story building, an auditorium downstairs, and a patio.
 In September 1955, Baoan County Second Junior High School changed its name to Baoan Middle School and became a key middle school in Baoan county.
 In the same year, it started its high school division.
 In June 1983, after the authorization of Guangdong Provincial government, Shenzhen Middle School became the Provincial Key High School of Guangdong Province.
 Honghu Middle School was then merged in Shenzhen Middle School on June 22, 1998.

 In 2002, Wang Zheng, the Vice President of the Affiliated High School of Peking University and the President of its division in Nanshan, Shenzhen was assigned the presidency of Shenzhen Middle School.
 The same year, Shenzhen Middle School started its exploration of educational and curricular reform.
 Starting from September 2003, Shenzhen Middle School attempted to separate instructive classes and form classes, and canceled its form class system and form instructor system, replacing them with a tutorial system.
 Students' rights and autonomy were also greatly enhanced.
 The Student Union was defined as a student self-governance organization.
 At its peak, more than a third of the student body were members of the Student Union.